 Please keep in mind that this is still a work in progress, but below is a list of the seven general sections that make the TT.
 The ones that I have already hiked and written a trail guide on I will provide a link to, and in the future I plan on writing new trail guides for the rest of the trail as I have the opportunity to hike them.
 When possible I will also provide links to official websites of trails and nature reserves that are a part of the TT.
 If you plan on hiking here and have never done so before, please check out my crash course to backpacking in Sweden here with lots of good, general info.

-Please feel free to offer feedback or ask questions, either in the comments below, via email (you can find my email on my blog profile), or on my blog's Facebook page.
+Please feel free to offer feedback or ask questions via email (you can find my email on my blog profile).

 The Troll Trail Sections (from south to north):